A wireless keyboard uses a USB dongle to link to your laptop. This post will help identify different solutions if you lose the USB dongle.

 If you have a Bluetooth-only keyboard and you lost the USB dongle

-In this case your options are:
+In this case your options are the same as above.

 The good thing about Bluetooth keyboards is that the technology is universal and you can mix and match keyboards and dongles.
 Furthermore, most laptops have built-in Bluetooth support.